Bluehouse-Technology/otter/README.md

-OTTER helps producing span information, filtering spans both when the span is started (prefiltering) and when the span is completed, sending to trace collector (Zipkin) and also counting and keeping a snapshot of the last occurrence of a span.
+OTTER helps producing span information, filtering spans both when the span is started (prefiltering) and when the span is completed, sending to trace collector (Zipkin) and also counting/keeping a snapshot of the last occurrence of a span.